JuliaLang/julia/doc/manual/mathematical-operations.rst

 Chaining comparisons is often quite convenient in numerical code.
-Chained comparisons use the ``&&`` operator for scalar comparisons, and the ``&`` operator for elementwise comparisons, which allows them to work on arrays.
+Chained comparisons use the ``&&`` operator for scalar comparisons, and the ``&`` operator for element-wise comparisons, which allows them to work on arrays.
 For example, ``0 .< A .< 1`` gives a boolean array whose entries are true where the corresponding elements of ``A`` are between 0 and 1.